-$(0.5P_r \sin \theta / \text{K-connection available strength})$ + $(0.5P_r \sin \theta / \text{cross-connection available strength}) \le 1.0$
+$(0.5P_r \sin \theta / \text{K-connection available strength}) + (0.5P_r \sin \theta / \text{cross-connection available strength}) \le 1.0$

 Due primarily to the flexibility of the connecting face of the chord, the full width of a branch may not be effective.
 The resulting uneven load distribution is manifested by local buckling of a compression branch or premature yield failure of a tension branch.
 For plates framing transverse to the longitudinal axis of an HSS chord member, the full area of the plate may not be effective.
-For T-, Y- and cross-connections, the two walls of the HSS branch transverse to the chord may only be partially effective, whereas for gapped K-connections only one wall of the branch transverse to the chord will be "reinforced" by the equal and opposite force from the other member.
+For T-, Y- and cross-connections, the two walls of the HSS branch transverse to the chord may only be partially effective, whereas for gapped K-connections only one wall of the branch transverse to the chord is likely to be partially effective, because the HSS chord will be "reinforced" by the equal and opposite force from the other member.
 This is reflected in the equations for gapped K-connections.
 The effective width term, B_e , is introduced in Section